Newcastle to Dungog Charity Bike Ride

 • Minimum of two 750ml Water bottles.

-• Food such as a bananas, lollies, power bars, gels etc.
+• Food such as bananas, lollies, power bars, gels etc.

 • Rain jacket, thongs etc.